nosmokingbandit/watcher/README.md

 * Open a browser and navigate to `localhost:9090`

-## Options
+## Usage

 You can add the following arguments to Watcher when running the Python script.

-`-d` Run the server as a daemon (only available for *nix based operating systems).
+Run the server as a daemon (only available for *nix based operating systems).
+`$ watcher.py --daemon`

-`-a 0.0.0.0` Network address to bind to.
+Change address to bind to.
+`$ watcher.py --address 0.0.0.0`

+Change port to host on.
-`-p 9090` Port to bind to.
+`$ watcher.py --port 9090` 9090 Port to bind to.

-`-b` Open browser on launch.
+Open browser on launch.
+`$ watcher.py --browser`

-`--conf config.conf` Path to config file.
+Change path to config file.
+If not present, one will be created.
+`$ watcher.py --conf path/to/config.cfg`

+Change path of log directory.
+`$ watcher.py --log path/to/logs/`

 ## Post-Processing

 Watcher supports post-processing for Sabnzb and NZBGet.
 To enable, copy the appropriate script from `watcher/post scripts` to your downloader's scripts directory.

-For Sabnzb, edit the script file and add your api keys and server information.
+For *Sabnzb*, edit the script file and add your api keys and server information.
 Then, in Sabnzb, disable `Post-Process Only Verified Jobs`, create a new Category using the same category name you have in Watcher.
 Select the post-processing script and save.

-For NZBGet, go to Settings and set up a Category with the same category name you have in Watcher.
+For *NZBGet*, go to Settings and set up a Category with the same category name you have in Watcher.
 In `Post-Script` select the Watcher post-processing script.
 In the left column, select Watcher and add your server information.
 Save your settings and restart NZBGet.